 - Sympathetic Nerve Dysfunction

-Vascular headaches occur when you have poor or abnormal cerebral circulation.
+Vascular occur when you have poor or abnormal cerebral circulation.
 Abnormal or poor cerebral circulation could last for months after a whiplash injury

 Migraines are common with whiplash and usually start within hours or days of the injury

 Analgesic Rebound is the result of overusing medication or a direct side affect of the medication prescribed for whiplash pain.

 Sympathetic Nerve Dysfunction is caused by damage to the cervical nerve truck